probinso/color-pollution/README.md

 plt.show()
 ```

-Although blue has low natural emissions, it scatters very easily in our atmosphere due to [rayleigh scattering](YO DOG rayleigh scattering).
-In order for telescopes to make useful images, they filter bands that have high signal-noise in the atmosphere.
-Since it is exceptionally expensive to setup telescopes, and relocation is often not an option, astronomers lobby policy makers to influence public artificial lighting decisions.
+Although blue has low natural emissions, it scatters very easily in our atmosphere due to [rayleigh scattering](http://spaceplace.nasa.gov/blue-sky/en/) resulting in greater signal-noise in these bands.
+In order for telescopes to capture useful images, they filter out bands that have high signal-noise in the atmosphere.
+This results in less informative images, yielding lower return on investment.

+It is exceptionally expensive to setup telescopes, and relocation is often not an option.
+In order to preserve their ability to contribute, astronomers join organizations [like International Dark Sky Association](http://darksky.org/) that lobby policy makers to influence public artificial lighting decisions.

+## Historical Consiquence of Language

 # Communicating about Color
 [Color](./COLOR.md) is a very abstract concept, for which under-specified discussions may have very real consequences.
 As a function of environment and impacted sensors, we often use need very different tools to communicate about color.
 The method we are most familiar with, is well visualized in the image below and to the left, authored by Randall Monroe of xkcd.
 Although computers have very specific descriptor languages for colors spanning one of these labeled sections, human need to communicate with each other most commonly doesn't need such high granularity.